morris/vanilla-todo/README.md

 - No type safety.
 I've always been a proponent of dynamic languages but since TypeScript's type system provides the best of both worlds, I cannot recommend using it enough.
-- We're effectively locked out of using NPM dependencies that don't provide browser-ready builds (ES modules or UMD).
+- We're effectively locked out of using dependencies that don't provide browser-ready builds (ES modules or UMD).
 - Most frameworks handle a lot of browser inconsistencies and continuously monitor regressions with extensive test suites.
 The cost of browser testing is